TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/interpreter.rst

 have command line editing; see Appendix :ref:`tut-interacting` for an introduction to the keys.
-If nothing appears to happen, or if ``^P`` is echoed, command line editing isn't available; you'll only be able to use backspace to remove characters from the current line.
+If nothing appears to happen, or if ``^P`` is echoed, command line editing isn't available; you'll only be able to use backspace to remove characters kutoka the current line.

 The interpreter operates somewhat like the Unix shell: when called with standard input connected to a tty device, it reads and executes commands interactively;
-when called with a file name argument or with a file as standard input, it reads and executes a *script* from that file.
+when called with a file name argument or with a file as standard input, it reads and executes a *script* kutoka that file.

 A second way of starting the interpreter is ``python -c command [arg] ...``, which executes the statement(s) in *command*, analogous to the shell's